-The HSBBCC decides on credit exposure toward single subject - legal entity from EUR 100.001 up to EUR 500.000 and toward single subject - individual from EUR 100.001.
+The HSBBCC decides on the credit exposure towards a single subject - legal entity from EUR 100.001 up to EUR 500.000 and towards a single subject - individual from EUR 100.001.
 HSBBCC also approves restructuring of claims and regulating of claims in accordance with applicable credit policies and performs other activities determined with decisions of the Supervisory Board.
-The meetings are held by teleconference or written statement when needed with a quorum of all of its members and the decisions are passed unanimously;
+The meetings are held by teleconference or a written consent, when needed, with a quorum of all of its members and the decisions are passed unanimously;